ACCESSIBILITY

 SUBSIDISED PLACES

-We have 4 subsidised places available (offering the full 4 class per day pass at 50% off) for people that identify as underrepresented in the sector, this includes D/deaf and Disabled practitioners.
+There are 8 subsidised places available for the Weekly Pass across 3 courses per day offering 50% off the cost of activity.
+There are an additional 3 free places for D/deaf and disabled artists.
 Please see the Frequently Asked Questions section of the website for information on how to apply for a subsidised place.

 You may also wish to consider looking into applying for funding to support your participation if that feels appropriate e.g : https://www.artscouncil.org.uk/DYCP